Time Limit (1957)

 The score rages too much for my liking, but for what it is Time Limit plays quite well.
 The General starts breathing down Edwards’ neck — with personal interest invested — his son was one of those killed in the camp.
 It certainly cannot be discounted.
 Then, there are these very particular repetitions in the many testimonies (describing factors like acute dysentery).
 Something does not add up because everything lines up almost too perfectly.

 More than anything, it does feel like Malden makes his actors look good.
 I’m thinking of a particular scene where Widmark is absent.
-Basalm leads Basehart into the office to wait but then prepares to ambush him and give him a piece of his mind.
-Michaels makes sure she is present to moderate, but first Basalm leans over his superior in his chair.
+Balsam leads Basehart into the office to wait but then prepares to ambush him and give him a piece of his mind.
+Michaels makes sure she is present to moderate, but first Balsam leans over his superior in his chair.
 Then, the close-ups cut back and forth between him and Ms. Evans as they have at it.

 The tension in the sequence is palpable because the scene is blocked and covered in such a way that we feel the entire essence of what is going on.
 The visuals not only augment the performances but also the emotions underlying the sequence.